evanhockings/QuantumACES.jl/docs/src/creation.md

 The [`Circuit`](@ref) object contains an `extra_fields` field which is a dictionary that can store additional parameters to enable functionality such as this.
 In particular, syndrome extraction circuits must store a [`CodeParameters`](@ref)object in this dictionary, which is then used to generate the detectors in Stim for memory experiment circuits, enabling decoding.

-The example code shown below can be found [here](./docs/example/creation.jl).

 Let us begin by creating a new circuit, following the example circuit shown in Figure 2 of [arXiv:2404.06545](https://arxiv.org/abs/2404.06545).
 The first step is to create a parameter object for the circuit, which must be a subtype of [`AbstractCircuitParameters`](@ref) and contain the necessary fields `params` and `circuit_name`, using the `StructEquality` package to automatically generate hash and equality relationships for the object to enable comparisons for the resulting [`Circuit`](@ref) objects.